shakeyourbunny/RWMS/README.md

 >pip install bs4

 ### RWMS installation
-Download https://github.com/shakeyourbunny/RWMS/archive/master.zip and decompress it in a folder of your liking.
+Download the source distribution from the releases page and unzip it in a folder of your liking.
+Alternatively, you can also clone the repository.

 ## Configuration file
 The configuration file *rwms_config.ini* is only needed if the autodetection fails (or on other platforms than Windows / Steam).
 Just open the configuration in your favorite text editor (NOT Microsoft Word) and you can modify all paths there.

+### General options
 There are no default values, you have to fill them in for yourself.

 entry | description